 But with so many tools out there, how do you know which ones are worth looking into?

-I’ve looked at 10 analytics tools that will help you get more from LinkedIn.
+I’ve looked at 10 LinkedIn analytics tools that will help you get more from the platform.

-Narrowing them down to my top three favorites for generating lead-gen on the platform.
+I narrowed them down to my top three favourite LinkedIn analytics tools for generating lead-gen on the platform.

-So let me take you through these 3 awesome analytics tools for LinkedIn!
+So let me take you through these 3 awesome LinkedIn analytics tools!

 What is LinkedIn and what are its benefits